-The graphs in Figure 2, provided in testimony by Dr. Joel Kimmelshue, illustrate how things have changed in 20 years in North Kern Water Storage District.
-The point was that today what is seen in groundwater nitrate changes has little or no relationship to today's conditions.
+The graphs in Figure 2, provided in testimony by Dr. Joel Kimmelshue, illustrate how cropping patternsthings have changed in 20 years in North Kern Water Storage District.
+These cropping pattern changes are also associated with changes in fertilizer and water management.
+The point was that today what is seen in groundwater nitrate levelschanges may have has little or no relationship to today's surface conditions.

 Figure 2.
 Crop type maps of North Kern Water Storage District, 1990 and 2012.
 Provided by Dr. Joel Kimmelshue a.
 On a broader geographic scale, there have been major changes in cropping patterns in recent years.
 Figure 3 through Figure 5, developed from CDFA reports, illustrate some of the major changes in the southern San Joaquin Valley.
 Pistachio, almond, and tomato acreages have increased, and the yields for all three crops (lb/acre) have also increased.
-The major changes in both acreage and yields have occurred in the last 10-15 years.
+The major changes in both acreage and yields have occurred in the last 10-15 years^[c4].